mastercraftcoding/mastercraftcoding-aws-sqs/README.md

 **`aws.sqs.accessKeyId`** - This value should be set to the Amazon Web Services access key assigned to your AWS account.
 **`aws.sqs.secretAccessKey`** - This is the secret key that is associated with the above "accessKeyId".

+## Logging

+AWS SQS using the slf4j logging interface and should therefore be compatible with any logging system implementations that support this interface.

 ## Security Rights
 The account associated with the above security information must have all access rights to the SQS service for the functionality in this library to work properly.